 High school students living in the United States, in grades 9 through 12 are invited to enter the annual Poster Contest for high school students by creating a poster interpreting the theme "One Person Can Make a Difference."
 Posters must include the statement "You Can Make a Difference", be 16x20 inches in size, be the work of one student, and poster concept and design in addition to all [...]
 More

-The Coolidge Scholarship is a full-ride presidential scholarship that covers a student's tuition, room, board, and expenses for four years of undergraduate study and leadership training.
+The Coolidge Scholarship is a full-ride scholarship that covers a student's tuition, room, board, and expenses for four years of undergraduate study and leadership training.
 The Coolidge may be used by recipients at any American university.
-The only requirement to apply is that applicants are juniors in high school and either U.S. citizens or legal permanent residents.
-For more [...]
+Applicants must be juniors in high school and either U.S. citizens or legal permanent residents.
+For more information or to apply, please visit the [...]
 More

 Requirements: Be a registered active member of a Girl Scout unit.
 Have earned the Gold Award.
 Be an active member of an Eastern Orthodox Church and must have received the Alpha Omega Religious Scout Award.
 Have demonstrated practical citizenship in their church, school, Scouting unit, and community.
 Be enrolled in an accredited high school, and in the final year.
 Submit four (4) letters of [...]
 More